Nikita-Dodda/Leetcode_SQL_Solutions/README.md

 Here is my attempt on the leetcode databases problem set.
 Each folder contains .txt files with problem statement and my solution at the end.

+I gathered questions and answers from various sites and prepared a doc ".
+Hope this would help in your prep as well.